BigSense/vSense/README.md

 TODO: figure out how to auto-mount the SQL Server ISO and install via powershell and document it

-Creating a build Environment (advanced)
+Creating a Build Environment (advanced)
 =======================================

 A build environment can be useful for developers who wish to fork the project and have their own build servers and local package repositories.
 Most end-users won't need to do this, but this may be useful for developers.